RicoJia/ricojia.github.io/_posts/2025/2025-3-4-3d-slam-lidar-odometry.markdown

 - Most numbers are “magic constants” set in launch file or hard coded

+#### Hands-On Take-Aways

+- Voxel filtering is still essential, but please do that when adding keyframes.
+Otherwise, there would be fewer edge & planar features.
+- Using `last_pose` and `second_last_pose` is better for motion modelling than `last keyframe pose`, and `second last keyframe poses`.

 **There you have it, NDT odometry.
 Note that due to the lack of loop detection, it's still susceptible to accumulated error.**